 Hart House Theatre is now accepting submissions for

-Those contacted for auditions will be seen beginning the week of December 1, 2014.
+Those contacted for auditions will be seen August 23 – 25 with callbacks occurring later that week.
 Only those contacted for an audition will be seen.

 Please send headshots and resumes to firstname.lastname@example.org

-Audition requirements: Actors are asked to prepare one contemporary, Canadian monologue no longer than two minutes in length.
-Actors may be asked to do a cold read from the text.
+Audition Requirements: Actors are asked to prepare one Shakespearian monologue* no longer than two minutes in length.
+Actors should be familiar with the text as they may be asked to do a cold read.

 Postings include both production positions that are paid with competitive honorariums to part-time Front of House, ushering or work study positions paid by the hour.
 Production positions are open to the general public (including U of T students) while Front of House, ushering and/or work study positions are only open to current U of T students.

 Join the blend of students and professionals, actors, playwrights, dancers, directors, musicians, and technicians in a unique educational opportunity!